 Isn’t ideology really divisive?
 Wouldn’t we be much more successful in reaching out to people if we weren’t so ideological about the cooperative movement?

 The best current research strongly supports the notion that a clear guiding ideology is critical to the success of worker cooperatives in the long run.
 But establishing and maintaining this cooperative ideology in a group can be challenging for a number of reasons, not the least of which is that some worker owners may be uncomfortable with the thought of promoting a particular ideology in their business.
-Given how important ideology is to the success of worker cooperatives, here I would like to briefly explore the concept, and particularly explain how ideology is understood in the articles on this blog, and then try to address some of the concerns that can come up about mixing ideology and business.
+Given how important ideology is to the success of worker cooperatives, here I would like to briefly explore the concept, and in particular, I will try to explain how ideology is understood in the articles on this blog, and hopefully, along the way, I can address some of the concerns that can come up about mixing ideology and business.